The author is a former preschool and kindergarten teacher with a master's degree in special education. She advocates for kids to play more.

 2. An Academic Focus

-The current obsession with preparing kids academically for kindergarten ignores the vast majority of educational research that shows it's detrimental to young children.
-The acclaimed Swiss psychologist, Jean Piaget, observed how youngsters learned and saw that it was different from how adults acquire information.
-He saw that kids construct their own knowledge through experiences, not having it handed down to them from grownups.
-The best preschool teachers, therefore, act as guides who encourage exploration and discovery.
-They provide rich hands-on learning opportunities and stimulate deeper understanding by asking probing questions.
+The current obsession with preparing kids academically for kindergarten ignores the vast majority of research in early childhood education that shows it's detrimental.
+The acclaimed Swiss psychologist, Jean Piaget, observed how youngsters learned and saw that it was very different from how adults acquire information.
+He saw that kids gain knowledge through their experiences rather than having it spoon-fed to them by an adult.

 3. No Philosophy

-5. Workbooks, Worksheets, and Paper-Pencil Tasks
+5. Workbooks and Other Paper-Pencil Tasks

 6. A High Student-to-Teacher Ratio